This post may contain affiliate links.

 Some may perceive a potential disadvantage to this system in that it is a progressive braking system, rather than proportional.
 However, I tend to use engine/exhaust braking for the majority of my braking force when driving the motorhome.
 Doing so saves the regular brakes for when I really need them.

 I also tend to use my normal brakes by applying shorter, firmer pressure, just like progressive systems do.
 So with just a little extra thought, I am able to have my progressive brakes behave very similar to a proportional system.
 The Invisibrake will steadily ramp up pressure for 8 seconds.
-So I make sure to not apply the brakes lightly for more than a few seconds to avoid having the Jeep brakes do more than their share of the work.
+So, I make sure not to apply the brakes lightly for more than a few seconds to avoid having the Jeep brakes do more than their share of the work.

 Invisibrake is a very intelligent system.
 It doesn’t just ramp up and hold that high braking pressure.
 When you let off the brake in the motorhome (or other towing vehicle), it will back off pressure on the towed vehicle.
 Also, if you happen to rest your foot on the brake lightly for too long, the system will only hold the brakes for a maximum of 15 seconds to reduce the risk of overheating them.